15 Foods NOT to EAT on a Cruise

 Choose the Main Dining Room for Better Quality

-The best free food on a cruise ship is always the main dining room.
+The best free food on a cruise ship is always found in the main dining room.
 You’ll hear it from every cruiser, “The food in the dining room is always top-notch, and you cannot compare it to the buffet.”
 Meals are prepared fresh, and the variety ensures you can still indulge without relying on the buffet’s uncertainty.

 Food Allergies or Dietary Restrictions?
 Let the Crew Know for a Worry-Free Meal